POAH believes in proactive and innovative asset management.

 This includes recapitalizing assets, refinancing debt, completing property workouts, negotiating limited partner exits, renewing subsidy contracts, applying for grants and more.

-EXAMPLE: POAH is in the process of refinancing Grace Apartments, a property our development team closed just two years ago, to realize $73,000 in annual debt savings capitalizing on a FHA rule change and a better interest rate.
+EXAMPLE: POAH refinanced Grace Apartments, a property our development team closed a few years ago, to realize $73,000 in annual debt savings capitalizing on a FHA rule change and a better interest rate.

 Portfolio Performance & Analytics